lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 This standard defines an interface for tokens that are identified with a `tokenId`, based on [ERC721][ERC721].
-A `bytes32` value is used for `tokenId` to allow many uses of token identification including numbers, contract addresses, and hashed values (ie. serial numbers).
+A `bytes32` value is used for `tokenId` to allow many uses of token identification including numbers, contract addresses, and any other unique identifiers (_e.g:_ serial numbers, NFTs with unique names, hash values, etc...).

 This standard defines a set of data-key value pairs that are useful to know what the `tokenId` represents, and the associated metadata for each `tokenId`.